 Under the hood, each FAQ site can be connected to a queue and to an e-mail address/e-mail contact form.
 These integrations make it easier for guests to find what they need.
 The FAQ provides answers to commonly asked questions.
 Chat lets guests contact operators in real time.
 And e-mail is available to enable guests to reach operators when your service is offline or if the guest does not wish to chat.
 Plus chat and e-mail are great ways for guests to submit their own question to be added to the FAQ!

-When patrons search the FAQ, they will see an "Ask Us" button included at the bottom of the instant results.
-When your queue is online, the button shows patrons a chat widget connected to your queue.
+When guests search the FAQ, they will see an "Ask Us" button included at the bottom of the instant results.
+When your queue is online, the button shows guests a chat widget connected to your queue.
 When your queue is offline, the e-mail contant form is automagically shown instead.
 The "Not finding what you need?
 Contact us!" link included at the bottom of every FAQ page works exactly the same way.

 The "Real-time chat" and "Email us" links in the right sidebar are hooked up in the same way as the "Ask us" button and "Not finding what you need?
 Contact us!" link at the bottom of the page.
 But either or both of these links can easily be overridden if desired by editing the right-sidebar.html template.

 You can elect to use your own in-house e-mail contact form by specifying a URL for your e-mail integration.
 Or if you prefer, you can customize the default e-mail contact form.